 Text alerts can be used to communicate with employees, staff, and remote teams.
 Send important updates that need immediate attention to your entire workforce at once.
 Don’t let another team member miss the insurance enrollment period again!

-Inform a specific building or an entire campus about critical incidents by sending out an emergency text alert.
+Inform a specific building or an entire campus about critical incidents by sending out an emergency text message alert.
 Warn off-site teams about possible risks or keep on-site staff aware of hazards.

 Student safety is of the utmost importance.
 With a text alert system, you can let students, parents, and teachers know about urgent situations such as severe weather, lockdowns, or building evacuations.

 Few things are worse than showing up at the field only to find out that the game was canceled.
-Use an emergency text alert system to inform team members about game cancellations or schedule changes.
+Use an emergency text alert system to send text message alerts and inform team members about game cancellations or schedule changes.

 You’ve sold your team on the benefits of a text alert system and signed up for an account with SimpleTexting (or another text alert provider).
 Now what?

 The main benefit of a text alert system is that it can reach everyone at once.
 However, this is only the case if everyone you need to text has opted-in to receive alerts.
 If you already have your organization’s members’ phone numbers and permission to text them, you can import their info directly to our platform.
 If not, you can encourage people to sign up for alerts using either a keyword or sign-up form on your website.

 Make sure you and your team are clear on what constitutes an alert-worthy emergency.
 For an IT department, it may be a network outage.
 For a sports team, it may be inclement weather.
 Not all emergency alerts have to be dire, but it is important to define what you’ll use your system for beforehand.
 This will make people take your messages seriously, and prevent unwanted or unnecessary messages.